Some Mardi Gras parade planners ban plastic beads to cut back on waste

 BLOOM: Now they're replacing beads with more useful throws, like packs of jambalaya ingredients.

-CIVIA HEBERT: I have cooked the jambalaya that I've caught in the parades, and it's delicious.
+CIVIA HEBERT: I've cooked the jambalaya that I've caught in the parades, and it's delicious.

 LUCY: And I got a cookie.